LBL: Logarithmic Barrier Loss Function for One-class Classification: Brief Review

-Before introducing the proposed LBL and LBLSig, we briefly review the existing OCC loss functions.

-Two OCC loss functions are stated in Ruff \emph{et al.} \cite{Deep_SVDD} including the soft-boundary loss (SBL) and the MSE based OCC loss (MSE-OCL).
-Given an OCC training set with $N$ samples ${{\bf{x}}_i}$, the MSE-OCL seeks a hypersphere centered at $\bf{c}$, that is
+The most common MSE-based OCC loss (MSE-OCL) is a simple but effective OCC loss function \cite{One_class_ELM, Dai_Haozhen_ML_OCELM, Tianlei_WSI_AE}.
+Given an OCC training set with $N$ samples ${{\bf{x}}_i}$, MSE-OCL seeks a hypersphere centered at $\bf{c}$, that is